klahrich/chiefhustler/content/posts/book-guy-spier.md

 categories: ["investing"]
 ---

 This is my personal summary of Guy Spier's wonderful book.
-I take the liberty oh mixing snippets from the book with my own thoughts.
+I take the liberty of mixing snippets from the book with my own thoughts.

 ### Ch 1: Different games